bjlovee/instagram/README.md

 If we were to do this again, having Trello board premium would definitly be a welcome addition as it would hold the task owner accountable and boost productivity.

 # Unsolved Problems
+* Follow back not working correctly
 * Form autofilling incorrectly
 * Image container styling is weak in places
 * Incorrect routing on signup
-* Post update form doesn't autofill with previous information
+* Post update form doesn't populate with previous information

 # Future Icebox
 * Unfollow button functionality
 * Move profile icon to the top
 * Multi Chat System
 * Make naming conventions consistent
+* Add like to homepage post index
+* Add posts from followers only & only index the latest 2/3!
+* Add notification
+* Move options pop-up top top navbar
+* Profile caption

 # Resources